 1. INTRODUCTION

 Dioscorea persimilis Prain et Burk, commonly known as Hoai Sơn, belongs to the Dioscoreaceae family and is a valuable medicinal plant widely used in traditional medicine due to its high nutritional and pharmacological value.
 According to the Ministry of Health (2018) [4], Hoai Sơn has the effects of tonifying the spleen, and stabilizing the essence, commonly used to treat digestive disorders, chronic diarrhea, spermatorrhea, and nocturnal urination.
-The tuber of Hoai Sơn contains 70-80% starch, along with essential amino acids, B vitamins, and trace elements such as Zn, Fe, Mn; notably diosgenin and saponin bioactive compounds with antioxidant properties, immune-boosting effects, and support for treating chronic diseases such as diabetes (Hoat, 2004) [7].
+The tuber of Hoai Sơn contains 70-80% starch, along with essential amino acids, B vitamins, and trace elements such as Zn, Fe, Mn; notably diosgenin and saponin bioactive compounds with antioxidant properties, immune-boosting effects, and support for treating chronic diseases such as diabetes [7].

-In Vietnam, Hoai Sơn is primarily distributed in the midland and northern mountainous regions such as Thai Nguyen, Bac Kan, Phu Tho, and Yen Bai, where the soil is loose and well-drained, creating favorable conditions for plant growth (On, 2012) [12].
+In Vietnam, Hoai Sơn is primarily distributed in the midland and northern mountainous regions such as Thai Nguyen, Bac Kan, Phu Tho, and Yen Bai, where the soil is loose and well-drained, creating favorable conditions for plant growth On, 2012 [12].
 However, the cultivation techniques for Hoai Sơn are still mostly traditional, lacking mechanization and technological advancements.
 One of the biggest challenges is the plant's growth characteristics: the tubers grow deeply and along the stems, making them difficult to harvest, prone to breaking during the digging process.
 This not only results in yield loss but also affects the quality of the medicinal material and increases labor costs.
-The lack of suitable cultivation technologies leads to inefficient harvesting, directly impacting the yield and commercial value of the crop (Khanh, 2006 [11]; Long, 2003 [1]).
+The lack of suitable cultivation technologies leads to inefficient harvesting, directly impacting the yield and commercial value of the crop ([11]; [1]).

 In Thai Nguyen, despite the large potential for land and favorable climate for developing a medicinal plant zone, Hoai Sơn production remains fragmented, small-scale, lacking proper planning and specific research on suitable cultivation techniques for local conditions.
 Therefore, researching the improvement of Hoai Sơn cultivation technologies including selecting varieties, planting methods, bed structure, and tuber guiding materials is essential.
 The goal is to reduce the depth of tuber growth, increase the yield of intact tubers, improve productivity, quality, and economic efficiency